Download the all-new Republic app:

 Advertisement

-Since taking over Girls Alert in 2017, Kim said he has spent around 800 million won ($734,000) of his own money, which includes fees for band's accommodation, van maintenance, hair and makeup, and a personal trainer.
+Since taking over Girls Alert in 2017, Kim said he has spent around 800 million won ($734,000) of his own money, which includes fees for the band's accommodation, van maintenance, hair and makeup, and a personal trainer.

 He didn’t ask for any penalty fees, which are often hefty and are frequently imposed by labels when band members try to depart.

-Jisung said she asked Kim if he was abandoning group, and refused to leave — a sentiment echoed by Gooseul and Seulbi.
+Jisung said she asked Kim if he was abandoning the group, and refused to leave — a sentiment echoed by Gooseul and Seulbi.

-Saetbyul and Narin elected to leave band.
+Saetbyul and Narin elected to leave the band.

-(Im credit: AP)
+(Image credit: AP)

 16:56 IST, December 15th 2020